 Q4.
 What do you consider the key success factors?

 Effective knowledge management requires PM to create a supportive, collaborative culture and to eliminate traditional competition.
 Therefore to create a collaborative culture it may be required to redesign the organizational values and implement better incentives to encourage individuals to participate and meet the organizational goals.
-Hence, a supportive project culture that supports the achievement of given tasks and at the same time functions as a common reference frame in terms of behaviour and communication to all parties involved in the international project will be one of the main success factors that needs to be considered to implement KM.
+Hence, a supportive project culture that supports the achievement of given tasks and at the same time functions as a common reference frame in terms of behavior and communication to all parties involved in the international project will be one of the main success factors that need to be considered to implement KM.